pauplestudios/starcat-review/README.txt

 * Allow logged in or non-logged in users to submit a review
 * Approve user reviews manually
-* Customizable rating system with custom rating icon option
+* Customizable rating system with custom rating icon option Review Schema for Google Rich Snippets

 [See Demo](https://demo.pauple.com/starcat-reviews/)
 [See the Getting Started Guide](https://starcatwp.com/getting-started/) [See Documentation](https://paupledocs.gitbook.io/starcat-documentation/)

+## WooCommerce integration for product reviews
+It is a [customer review plugin](https://starcatwp.com/woocommerce-review-plugin/) that has full integration with WooCommerce to replace the default product reviews with an advanced ratings and review system.
+You can upgrade to WooCommerce Notifications PRO add-on to send review reminder emails for WooCommerce customers to give product reviews.

 ## Author review to create review post**
 Allows Author (anyone with backend access) to give editorial reviews in posts and pages.
 This feature is useful for review bloggers and for sites who give editorial reviews.